nycu-ucr/L25GC/README.md

 PORT = 65432         # Port to listen on (non-privileged ports are > 1023)
 ```

-4. Build environment for the host 3 by selecting the type of DN
+4. Build environment for host 3 by selecting the type of DN:

 ```shell=
 $ cd $HOME